spacecraftinc/nunjucks-loader/readme.md

 }
 ```

-Alternatively, a `root` query parameter can be passed to the loader to set the root template directory.
+Alternatively, a `root` options parameter can be passed to the loader to set the root template directory.

 ``` javascript
 // webpack.config.js